datacite/schema-docs/docs/guidance/related_item_guide.rst

 Using RelatedItem for publication information and related resources
 ================================================================================

-The :doc:`RelatedItem </properties/recommended_optional/property_relateditem>` property was developed to satisfy two distinct use cases.
+The :doc:`/properties/recommended_optional/property_relateditem` property was developed to satisfy two distinct use cases.

 The first use case is **providing publication information** for journal articles, book chapters, and other resources that are published within another item.
 This information about the related item (the container) is needed to formulate a complete citation of the primary resource being described.
 For example, a book title is necessary to cite a book chapter, and a journal title and volume/issue number are necessary to cite a journal article.

 The second use case is **providing information about related resources.**

-- When a related resource *does not have an identifier*, the :doc:`RelatedItem </properties/recommended_optional/property_relateditem>` property should be used to provide information about the related resource.
+- When a related resource *does not have an identifier*, the :doc:`/properties/recommended_optional/property_relateditem` property should be used to provide information about the related resource.
-- When a related resource *has an identifier*, the :doc:`RelatedIdentifier </properties/recommended_optional/property_relatedidentifier>` property should *always* be used.
-In addition, the :doc:`RelatedItem </properties/recommended_optional/property_relateditem>` property may *optionally* be used to provide information about the related resource.
+- When a related resource *has an identifier*, the :doc:`/properties/recommended_optional/property_relatedidentifier` property should *always* be used.
+In addition, the :doc:`/properties/recommended_optional/property_relateditem` property may *optionally* be used to provide information about the related resource.

 .. rubric:: Contents